 - Make a 119 phone call after you have evacuated the premises and secured your own safety.

 Many fires have been caused by lit cigarettes.
 If you are a smoker, keep the following in mind to prevent a cigarette fire:

 - Do not litter with cigarette butts.

-(You may also be fined in some wards of Tokyo.)
+(You may also be fined in some wards, cities, towns and villages of Tokyo.)

 - Always make sure you have completely put out cigarettes.

 - Put out cigarettes completely by dipping them in water.

 Additionally, burners, stoves, heaters, and electrical cords cause many fires.
 Make a habit of the following to prevent a fire:

 - ever leave burners unattended when you cook.